Guidelines for text input

 - Don't use a text area with a row height of 1 to create a single-line text box.
 Instead, use the text box.

-- Don't use placeholder text to pre-populate the text control.
-Text boxes clear placeholder text when users use the control.
-Use the "value" attribute instead.
+- Don't use placeholder text to populate the text control, as text boxes clear placeholder text when the control is used.
+Instead, use the "value" attribute.

 - Don't put another control right next to a password input box.
-The password input box has a password reveal button for users to verify the passwords they have typed.
-Having another control right next to it might make users accidentally reveal their passwords when they try to interact with the other control.
+The password input box has a password reveal button for users to verify the passwords they have typed, and having another control right next to it might make users accidentally reveal their passwords when they try to interact with the other control.
 To prevent this from happening, put some spacing between the password in put box and the other control, or put the other control on the next line.